AK-Elshamy/Java-OOP-Practice/README.md

     }
 }
 ```
-#2.2 📦 Packages & Access Modifiers (Revisited)
+# 2.2 📦 Packages & Access Modifiers (Revisited)

-Packages: Organize related classes and interfaces (like folders for files).
-Use the package keyword at the top.
+**Packages**: Organize related classes and interfaces (like folders for files).
+Use the `package` keyword at the top.

-Access Modifiers: Control visibility:
+**Access Modifiers**: Control visibility:
-public: Accessible from anywhere.
+- `public`: Accessible from anywhere.
-private: Accessible only within the declaring class.
+- `private`: Accessible only within the declaring class.
 (Used for Encapsulation)
-protected: Accessible within the declaring class, its subclasses, and classes in the same package.
+- `protected`: Accessible within the declaring class, its subclasses, and classes in the same package.
 (Useful for Inheritance)
-default (no keyword): Accessible only within the same package.
+- `default` (no keyword): Accessible only within the same package.
 (Package-private)

-2.3 The Third Pillar: 🔄 Polymorphism
+# 2.3 The Third Pillar: 🔄 Polymorphism

-Polymorphism means "many forms".
+**Polymorphism** means "many forms".
 It allows objects of different classes to be treated as objects of a common superclass, but still execute their specific overridden methods.

-Why?
-Flexibility, extensibility.
+**Why?** Flexibility, extensibility.
 You can write code that works with superclass types, but it executes subclass-specific behavior at runtime.

-Types:
+**Types**:
-Compile-time Polymorphism (Method Overloading): Defining multiple methods in the same class with the same name but different parameter lists (different number or type of arguments).
+- **Compile-time Polymorphism (Method Overloading)**: Defining multiple methods in the same class with the same name but different parameter lists (different number or type of arguments).
 The correct method is chosen at compile time.
-Runtime Polymorphism (Method Overriding): A subclass provides its own implementation of a method inherited from a superclass.
+- **Runtime Polymorphism (Method Overriding)**: A subclass provides its own implementation of a method inherited from a superclass.
 The correct method (subclass or superclass) is chosen at runtime based on the actual object type.
 This is closely tied to inheritance.

-📱 Analogy: Smartphone play()
+📱 **Analogy: Smartphone play()**
-A MusicPlayer app and a VideoPlayer app might both have a play() button (method).
-Clicking play() does something different depending on which app (object type) is running.
+A `MusicPlayer` app and a `VideoPlayer` app might both have a `play()` button (method).
+Clicking `play()` does something different depending on which app (object type) is running.

 ```Java